Eviction prevention and rehousing in Alabama.

 - Tenants facing eviction, or low-income families with any type of legal dispute or need, can turn to a free law firm in Alabama.
 They either are volunteers (most common) or a federally funded law center.
 In either case, the goal is to help tenants who have an eviction notice.
 Find a free lawyer in AL: for tenants.

 Other counseling as well as referrals are offered to tenants, homeowners, as well as the homeless in Alabama.
 A key is to ensure the vulnerable, such as single moms or dads, seniors, and the disabled all get the housing support they need.
 This is a key focus of Alabama homeless prevention programs.
 Even find free apartments for single moms near you.

 Some of the other resources from the Continuum of Care program in Alabama include the following.
 Case managers can provide referrals and other support.
 They will advocate on behalf of the homeless and coordinate government and non-profit agencies.
 Other services can include help in stopping an eviction from a home or placement into transitional housing center.
 There may also be additional support for the disabled, the ill or residents with a mental illness.

-Listed below are some of the leading agencies for the state as well as county.
+There are local resources as well that work to stop eviction and homelessness.
+Listed below are some of the leading agencies near you for the state as well as county.
 They offer help to the homeless and those that are struggling or faced with eviction.
 Select a county immediate below or find additional resources at the bottom of the page.